 Many different strop compounds can be used and are availed to one when buying a strop.
 Once done, if the tool has no shine, it simply means the job was a success.
-A strop typically consists of leather-backed up with a board or other solid and flat material.
+A strop typically comprises leather-backed with a board or other solid and flat material.
 Stropping serves to polish the edge and remove the burr.
 A carver’s strop consists of a piece of stiff leather glued to a piece of wood.
-Two popular abrasives are aluminum oxide and chromium oxide, available in a powder, paste, or stick form.
+Two popular abrasives are aluminium oxide and chromium oxide, available in a powder, paste, or stick form.

 The sandpaper method